sebastiandrozd97/event-manager-api/README.md

 # Eventmanager API
-This is part of my Eventmanager application
+This is part of the Eventmanager application